Malmactor/malrio/docs/proposal.md

 #### For Level/Map Generator
  - Generative adversarial networks
- - G: Use CNN to generating the map from noise
+ - G: Use CNN to generate the map from noise
  - A: Determine difficulty of the map

 ### Evaluation Plan